About Us

 Columbus, OH 43209

-Donations can also be made by credit card by clicking on the secure donation buttons on our website.
+Donations can also be made through donor advised funds and by credit card by clicking on the secure donation buttons on our website.
 Whether electronic or check, with gratitude, The Community Project will send you a letter acknowledging your tax-deductible donation.

 Thank you so much!